Kreuer/tot-group5-LLM4PCG/README.md

-# tot-group5-LLM4PCG
+# tot-LLM4PCG-evaluation-vit
 # README

 ## Overview
-This project implements a pipeline for generating, visualizing, and evaluating structures based on block placement commands.
+1.This project implements a pipeline for generating, visualizing, and evaluating structures based on block placement commands.
 It uses a Vision Transformer (ViT) model to assess the similarity between generated structures and predefined targets (letters A-Z).
+(Modified chatgpt4PCG so that it can use the local open source LLM API through LM studio。)
 ## Features
 - **Structure Initialization**: Creates a grid for block placement.
 - **Block Placement Simulation**: Simulates dropping blocks of various shapes (`b11`, `b31`, `b13`) onto the grid.